echeran/icu/docs/userguide/format_parse/messages/index.md

 current, long-standing ICU API `MessageFormat`.
 A successor to this API is
-being developed [in a working group](https://github.com/unicode-org/message-format-wg), which has created a [draft of a specification](https://github.com/unicode-org/message-format-wg/tree/main/spec) for MessageFormat 2.0.
+being developed [in a working group](https://github.com/unicode-org/message-format-wg), which has created a [draft specification](https://github.com/unicode-org/message-format-wg/tree/main/spec) for MessageFormat 2.0.
 For more information on the Technial Preview implementation currently in ICU4J, visit the [page in the ICU User Guide](./mf2.md).*